cjdbarlow/Part-One/drug_interactions.md

 * Displacement from tissue binding sites
   This typically occurs due to alteration of metabolic capacity of one drug by the other.
 * Chelation of drug from tissues
-  Chelting agents bind toxic elements and prevent tissue damage
+  Chelating agents bind toxic elements and prevent tissue damage

 >Phenytoin is usually highly (90%) protein bound.
 A reduction in protein binding to 80% will double the free phenytoin level.
 For drugs with first-order kinetics, metabolism will increase proportionally however phenytoin rapidly saturates the enzyme system, leading to zero-order kinetics and a high plasma level.